Peasants' Revolt: Popular culture

 The Peasants' Revolt became a popular literary subject.
 The poet John Gower, who had close ties to officials involved in the suppression of the revolt, amended his famous poem Vox Clamantis after the revolt, inserting a section condemning the rebels and likening them to wild animals.
 Geoffrey Chaucer, who lived in Aldgate and may have been in London during the revolt, used the rebel killing of Flemings as a metaphor for wider disorder in The Nun's Priest's Tale part of The Canterbury Tales, parodying Gower's poem.
-Although the Peasant's Revolt was only ever mentioned sparingly in Geoffrey Chaucer's The Canterbury Tales, the Peasant's Revolt was one of the many historical incidents that occurred in Chaucer's life prior to his popular works.
-With other events such as The Black Death, the devastation that followed after the plague incited the peasants that survived to seek a better quality of life.
+Although the Peasants' Revolt was only ever mentioned sparingly in Geoffrey Chaucer's The Canterbury Tales, the Peasants' Revolt was one of the many historical incidents that occurred in Chaucer's life prior to his popular works.
+With other events such as the Black Death, the devastation that followed after the plague incited the peasants that survived to seek a better quality of life.
 Evidence of the impression that the revolt made on Chaucer can be seen in the Miller's Prologue of The Canterbury Tales.
 Chaucer portrays the Miller as someone who is not entirely satisfied with the typical idea of what a peasant is and how they should live, and he uses metaphors in order to make this implication in the Miller's Prologue.
 The notion that the Miller is able to tell a tale that can match, or is even better than one of the highest-ranking Knights in the pilgrimage shows the rebellion and persistence in bettering one's status, which is similar to what was seen in the attitudes of the peasants in their revolt.
 Chaucer otherwise made no reference to the revolt in his work, possibly because as he was a client of the King it would have been politically unwise to discuss it.
 William Langland, the author of the poem Piers Plowman, which had been widely used by the rebels, made various changes to its text after the revolt in order to distance himself from their cause.